Here are the main reasons why you should still use Windows for your business apps.

 With Office Remote, you can turn your phone into a remote control to operate apps like Excel or Word straight from your desktop, which means you’ll have no trouble handling work presentations all from your phone.
 Windows has even incorporated a clever word-prediction tool on its keyboard, which enables you to type faster than ever before.
 Thus, you can avoid unprofessional typos and irritating (or downright embarrassing) autocorrect mistakes that have plagued iPhone users for years.

 There’s another very good reason why Microsoft is still the number one choice – in fact the only choice – for millions of businesses and consumers: it puts security first.
-In the summer of 2015, Microsoft stated that Windows 10 would be ‘the most secure Windows ever’, built in with a Windows Defender that can monitor up to one billion devices to protect computer users from malware.
+Microsoft stated that Windows 10 would be ‘the most secure Windows ever’, built in with a Windows Defender that can monitor up to one billion devices to protect computer users from malware.

 With its innovative SmartScreen Filter, Windows 10 also helps safeguard users against suspicious websites and software, using cloudware to detect potential phishing attacks.
 Last but not least, thanks to the Windows Hello mechanism being built into the Windows 10 Phone, your device will only recognise you, the owner.
 Although, personally, I would still run a third party AV, such as Avast!, AVG or McAfee, as well as an anti-Malware tool, such as MalwareBytes.